NativeScript/docs-v7/tooling/debugging.md

 * `--stop` - Detaches the debug tools.
 * `--emulator` - Specifies that you want to debug the app in an emulator.
 * `--timeout` - Sets the number of seconds that the NativeScript CLI will wait for the debugger to boot.
 If not set, the default timeout is 90 seconds.
+* `--chrome` - iOS specific flag to generate link for debugging with Google Chrome agent (default is Safari)

 For more information about Android debugging, run the following command: